ashutosh29599/COSC4353-Software-Design/Project/README.txt

 More Info: https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/

 There is a file called 'script.sql' in this directory which can be used to recreate the database in postgresql.

+TO RUN:
+1) First enter the virtual env: ./env/Scripts/activate (for Windows)
+2) python app.py